kgrewee/roobie/README.md

 # roobie

-A collection of stylesheets to help you build web applications.
+A collection of styles to help you build web applications.

 ***This whole repo is a demo.
 Pull using git and open ```index.html``` in a browser.***